AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Suing the Other Driver

-If your third-party claim was denied, you can sue the other driver if you meet the monetary or serious injury threshold in your state.
+If your third-party claim was denied, you can sue the other driver if you meet your state’s monetary or serious injury threshold.

 State Monetary threshold Serious injury threshold